 8 Common Nest Thermostat Malfunctions

-- Short battery life.
+- Bad battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing won’t work.

 - Your thermostat sometimes disconnects from Wi-Fi.